redux-observable/redux-observable/docs/api/combineEpics.md

 #### Returns

-(*`Epic`*): An Epic that merges the output of every Epic provided and passes along the `ActionsObservable` and redux store as arguments.
+(*`Epic`*): An Epic that merges the output of every Epic provided and passes along the action$ Observable and redux store as arguments.

 #### Example